-This 3-credit course requires three hours of classroom or direct faculty instruction and six hours of out-of-class student work each week for approximately 15 weeks.
-Out-of-class work may include but is not limited to: required reading, required writing and library research, role-plays, and a presentation.
+This three-credit course requires three (3) hours of classroom or direct faculty instruction and six (6) hours of out-of-class student work each week for approximately 15 weeks.
+Out-of-class work may include but is not limited to: fill in [required reading, library research, studio work, practica, internships, written assignments, and studying for quizzes and exams].